 In the [Email] and [Confirm email] fields, enter your e-mail address.
-You will receive a confirmation e-mail to the specified address.
-An e-mail address can only be associated with one domain name.
+You will receive a confirmation letter to the specified address.
+An e-mail address can be associated with one domain name only.

-A fee is required to associate one e-mail address with multiple domain names.
+A fee is required to associate one e-mail address with several domain names.